Radivarig/UPixelator_Documentation/README.md

 - If changing the `pixelMultiplier` shows a blurry screen, please hover the mouse over the game window to force the initial render

 ## In progress/research
-- [In v2 Beta] wip Parallax and better handling of multiple cameras
+- [WIP] Parallax effect with multiple cameras
 - [HDRP] targetTexture with lower resolution does not render full screen rect
-- [Built-in] WebGL targetTexture goes black on fullscreen
 - Skinned mesh hierarchy snapping after animation
 - Ocassional pixel flicker on alpha clipped textures or geometry edges